 Rowland v.
 Christian case brief

-Facts: Plaintiff was a social guest in defendant’s apartment, when he went to use the bathroom he found a cracked handle of the water faucet.
+Facts: Plaintiff was a social guest in defendant’s apartment when he went to use the bathroom he found a cracked handle of the water faucet.
 It broke and caused serious injuries.
-Defendant knew that it was broken and complained to manager of building but didn’t tell plaintiff.
+Defendant knew that it was broken and complained to the manager of the building but didn’t tell the plaintiff.

-Decision: Summary judgment for defendant reversed, plaintiff can go through with trial.
+Decision: Summary judgment for defendant reversed, the plaintiff can go through with the trial.

 Reasoning: Thought that the common law determination of plaintiff’s status was wrong.
-Need to weigh factors of closeness of connection between injury and defendant’s conduct, moral blame attached to defendant’s conduct, policy of preventing future harm, and availability of any insurance.
+Need to weigh factors of the closeness of the connection between injury and defendant’s conduct, the moral blame attached to the defendant’s conduct, the policy of preventing future harm, and availability of any insurance.
 Therefore this should be used to determine whether there is any fault.
 A lot of courts decided that they will approach it on negligence claims.
-Focusing on what the status of plaintiff is does not make for a good way to determine duty because people rarely change their conduct based on such matters.
-Person on the land should have the right to know of the dangerous condition and to take special precautions.
+Focusing on what the status of the plaintiff does not make for a good way to determine duty because people rarely change their conduct based on such matters.
+A person on the land should have the right to know of the dangerous condition and to take special precautions.